 China – Thailand overland

-The flip side of that is that the new bridge makes it possible to travel between Jinghong and Chiang Rai (or Chiang Mai) in a single day, by passing through Laos’ Luang Nam Tha region.
+The flip side is that the new bridge makes it possible to travel between Jinghong and Chiang Rai (or Chiang Mai) in a single day, by passing through Laos’ Luang Nam Tha region.
 Of course, I’d highly recommend actually staying in and exploring Laos (Luang Nam Tha is a gorgeous area), but if you just want to get between China and Thailand overland ASAP (as I did last time) then it can be done.
 I tried this in late 2015, from China to Thailand; this involved taking the 5am bus from Jinghong to Houay Xai (the town on the Lao side of the Thai border).
 Any later bus won’t work, as they only go as far as Luang Nam Tha town; I wasn’t even sure if the early bus would work out, so was prepared to spend a night in Houay Xai, but it turned out the bus from Jinghong does reach Houay Xai’s shiny new international bus station in time for the last bus of the day from there to Chiang Rai.
-The guys at the station were also offering transport to Chiang Mai (crossing the bridge on the big Chiang Rai bus and then switching to a minivan on the other side), but it was a long enough day just getting to Chiang Rai! (it was around 14 hours all in from Jinghong to Chiang Rai, with a rest stop in China, lunch stop in Laos, and the two border crossings to deal with)
+The guys at the station were also offering transport to Chiang Mai (crossing the bridge on the big Chiang Rai bus and then switching to a minivan on the other side), but it was a long enough day just getting to Chiang Rai! (it was around 14 hours all in from Jinghong to Chiang Rai, with a rest stop in China, lunch stop in Laos, and the two border crossings to deal with); for full details on this journey, see my China to SE Asia overland guide.

-I haven’t done the journey in the opposite direction, but according to Wikitravel (obviously don’t take that as gospel, and check local sources) a bus leaves the Houay Xai international station for Jinghong at 9am; being in Houay Xai (at the right station) to catch this after waking up in Chiang Rai would require the earliest possible start and being totally on-point with your transportation, and I suspect even then may not be possible, so you’d probably want to spend the night in Chiang Khong (the town on the Thai side of the border – a pleasant enough place to spend a night except for the sketchy dogs) or in Houay Xai itself.
+I haven’t done the journey in the opposite direction, but as of March 2017 (see Houei Sai – JingHong in final image here, and check locally for the latest information) a bus for Jinghong leaves the Houay Xai international station at 10am; this is too early for direct connections from Chiang Rai, so being in Houay Xai (at the right station) in time to catch this after waking up in Chiang Rai would require taking the first bus at 5am to Chiang Khong (having them drop you at the turnoff for the bridge), then local transportation through immigration and over the bridge.
+You might want to spend the night in Chiang Khong (the town on the Thai side of the border – a pleasant enough place to spend a night, except for the sketchy dogs) or in Houay Xai itself instead.
+Or in Luang Nam Tha!
+(I’d love to hear from anyone who’s done this route from Chiang Rai to Jinghong in one day)

 Overland travel within Thailand